aosabook/500lines/image-filters/image-filters.markdown

 Processing as a library in Eclipse, you don’t even need to define class names.

 Other language designers with different target audiences make different choices, as they should.
-For example in Haskell, a purely functional language, purity of functional language paradigms is prioritised over everything else.
+For example, in Haskell, a purely functional language, purity of functional language paradigms is prioritised over everything else.
 This makes it a better tool for mathematical problems than for anything requiring IO.